lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 2. Padding is added so we have full bytes.
 3. When serializing, we convert from little-endian bit ordering to little-endian byte ordering.

-So if we want to represent the following array:
+So, if we want to represent that the validators with indices 0, 1, and 8 attested, we can use the following array:

 ```
 [true, true, false, false, false, false, false, false, true]